 Sometimes questions arise for which there are no quick or obvious answers.
-Maybe a student has unique, special needs to address or fears about revealing a social or personal concern.
-Or, a student might need to self-solve a problem by just having someone listen as things are talked out.
+Maybe a student has a unique, or special need to address, or fears about revealing a social or personal concern.
+Or maybe a student might need to self-solve a problem by just having someone listen as things are talked out.

-Student Outreach Services was created as a clearinghouse to help clarify student issues and find the help needed.
-We will guide you to resources that can help you overcome obstacles and get the most from your Hendrix experience.
+Student Outreach Services is a safe, supportive office which works in a large network to find the help needed.
+The SOS staff will guide students to resources that can help one to overcome obstacles and get the most from your Hendrix experience.

 In the Division of Student Affairs, SOS works with all offices and departments on campus as well as refers to resources off-campus.
 Using the concept of self-contracting, students learn through action to become more engaged and responsible adults in ways not related to the actual academic outcome (but could affect that outcome), but in ways that promote personal growth, knowledge, and understanding.

 - SOS is committed to privacy for the student among all populations unless the student gives permission for release of information and signs a release statement.

 - SOS is NOT a professional psychological counseling service.

 To take the first step, contact the Office of Student Outreach Services.